 - The Scottish Environment Protection Agency (SEPA) will be the lead body responsible for managing the risk to wild salmonids from sea lice from

-- SEPA will consult on proposals for an adaptive spatially-based risk assessment framework for managing sea lice interactions between farmed and wild salmonids, which will be applied through the Water Environment (Controlled Activities) (Scotland) Regulations 2011.*
+- SEPA has consulted on proposals for an adaptive, spatially-based risk assessment framework for managing sea lice interactions between farmed and wild salmonids, which will be applied through the Water Environment (Controlled Activities) (Scotland) Regulations 2011.*

 - The Scottish Government will take forwards a programme of work to make fish farm containment measures and regulation more robust, including the introduction of penalties for fish farm escapes, with the ultimate aim of redistributing this money to support wild salmonid conservation and research.